The Support & Outreach Service

 *As of March 2020, due to the coronavirus (COVID-19), we have made the decision to not carry out any home visits until further notice.
-Our email, phone and text services remain as normal.
+We are, however, able to offer Zoom video calls and our email, phone and text services remain as normal.

 You or your child may have had a recent diagnosis which has come as a shock and can be very difficult for everyone involved.
 Though we don’t provide a medical service or medical advice (which must come from your or your child’s medical team), we can offer you emotional support, practical advice and guidance.
 You can read more about the support we can give you here.

 You may be a parent / guardian who’s further down the line, perhaps thinking about, for example, primary or secondary school options, making applications for benefits or considering housing adaptations; we’re happy to support you as you grapple with these or any other challenges.